Rob Nilsson: Television work

-Films From 2007 - Present
+Films from 2007–present

-From 2007 – 2007 Nilsson collaborated with his workshop and other organizations to bring the 9 @ Night Film Cycle to completion.
+Beginning in 2007, Nilsson collaborated with his workshop and other organizations to bring the 9 @ Night Film Cycle to completion.
 The Tenderloin yGroup was the model for Nilsson's next workshop, the Berkeley-based Citizen Cinema Player's Ensemble.

 Presque Isle (2007) is a narrative feature written and directed by Nilsson, edited by Milena Grozeva Levy, and shot on location in the Santa Cruz Mountains and Northern Wisconsin by Mickey Freeman.
-The executive producer of the film was Jeremiah Birnbaum, and it was co-produced by the San Francisco School of Digital Filmmaking, Fog City Pictures, and Citizen Cinema.
+The executive producer of the film was Jeremiah Birnbaum, and it was co-produced by the San Francisco School of Digital Filmmaking, Fog City Pictures and Citizen Cinema.
 The film premiered at the Mill Valley Film Festival.

-Imbued (2009) is a narrative feature produced by Michelle Anton Allen, shot by Freeman, and featuring Stacy Keach, Liz Sklar, and Allen.
+Imbued (2009) is a narrative feature produced by Michelle Anton Allen, shot by Freeman, and featuring Stacy Keach, Liz Sklar and Allen.
 The film had its world premiere at the Mill Valley Film Festival.
-Special screenings and theatrical openings followed in Syracuse, Kansas City, Armenia, and Moscow.
+Special screenings and theatrical openings followed in Syracuse, Kansas City, Armenia and Moscow.

 Sand (2010) features Irit Levi and William Martin from the Citizen Cinema Player's Ensemble.
 It won four awards for acting and directing at the Syracuse International Film Festival in 2010.

-The Steppes (2011), The Steppes (2011), featuring Irit Levi and produced by Levi, Joel Simone, and Nilsson, was included in the Perspectives Competition of the Moscow International Film Festival, which also honored Nilsson with a 2011 Retrospective.
+The Steppes (2011), featuring Irit Levi and produced by Levi, Joel Simone and Nilsson, was included in the Perspectives Competition of the Moscow International Film Festival, which also honored Nilsson with a 2011 Retrospective.
 The film won three awards for acting and directing at the Syracuse International Film Festival and the Moscow Press Award from the Russia Abroad Film Festival.

-What Happened Here (2011) is a documentary road movie and personal essay shot by Nilsson and Freeman about the life of Leon Trotsky.
+What Happened Here (2011) is a documentary, road movie and personal essay shot by Nilsson and Freeman about the life of Leon Trotsky.
 Aryeh Levin writer and former Israeli Ambassador to the Soviet Union, stated he would "put it in the ranks of Shoah."
 The documentary premiered at Mill Valley Film Festival and the Tel Aviv Film Festival.

 Maelstrom (2012) was produced by Allen and made in collaboration with the Citizen Cinema Player's Ensemble and Marshall Spight's Meets the Eye Productions.
 The film received its world premiere at the Mill Valley Film Festival, where Nilsson received the festival's Lifetime Award, and was also screened at the Syracuse International Film Festival, where it won three awards for acting and directing and Nilsson received the Sophia Lifetime Achievement Award.

-A Leap to Take (2013) is an experimental feature film with twenty-one speaking roles, twenty-five extras, and eight locations, including a moving London bus.
+A Leap to Take (2013) is an experimental feature film with twenty-one speaking roles, twenty-five extras and eight locations, including a moving London bus.
 The film's principal photography was shot in three and a half hours by Freeman and cameraman Vincent Leddy.
 It was produced with Celik Kayalar's Film Acting Bay Area and the Citizen Cinema Player's Ensemble, and premiered at the Moscow International Film Festival.